-- 4. The school nurse will annually review with the building principals and other administration the plans and implementations of the Emergency Nursing Service including facilities, supplies, adequate training of designated assistants, policies and procedures. - 5.
+- and implementations of the Emergency Nursing Service including facilities, supplies, adequate training of designated assistants, policies and procedures. - 5.
 A health room shall be established and available for use by students and staff during the school day.
 The health room shall be maintained by a designated person, school personnel, or volunteer under the supervision of the nurse.
 This room shall be available for the nurse to use when they are in the building. - 6.
 A personal health data record for each student and school employee and shall be on the file and updated annually.
-Copies of the Emergency Cards will be made available to all supervisors for any and all extra-curricular activities and should be taken along during any activity in school or out of the district. - 7.
-Copies of Emergency Care Procedures and Policies published by the Division of Health, Wisconsin Department of Health and Social Services, shall be provided for use in all buildings.
-Emergency care procedures for specific conditions due to illness or accident as described in pages 11 through 17 inclusive are to be used. - 8 A log of emergency nursing service shall be maintained in the health room by the school nurse or the building secretary or others designated to provide service.
-All service provided in the health room shall be entered in the log by the person providing service and a report shall be made annually to the Board by the school nurse. - 9.
+Copies of the Emergency Action Plans for students who have been assigned an one will be made available to building principals, designated staff, volunteers, and coaches who need to know in order to keep the student safe during school and for all school sponsored events on or off campus. - 7.
+A log of emergency nursing service shall be maintained in the health room by the school nurse or the building secretary or others designated to provide service.
+All service provided in the health room shall be entered in the log by the person providing service and a report shall be made annually to the Board by the school nurse. - 8.
 Once it has been determined that a student should be returned to his home for health reasons, the parents shall be immediately notified by the school and asked to pick up the child.
 If the parent or other responsible relative, i.e., grandparent, adult brother, sister, or authorized adult, cannot do so, the principal or unauthorized adult will transport the child home.
 In NO case will a child be sent to an unsupervised home without parental permission.
-In certain situations a child may walk home, but again, shall not be sent to an unsupervised home. - 10.
+In certain situations a child may walk home, but again, shall not be sent to an unsupervised home without parental permission. - 9.
 For emergency and life threatening situations, a reasonable effort shall be made to have a staff person from the Emergency Staff List brought to the scene to perform necessary emergency care and to stay with the injured person.
 Simultaneously, the principal's office should be notified and the emergency plan put into action.
 Upland Hills Health in Dodgeville shall be used as the emergency facility except when a parent designates otherwise.
-The Mineral Point Rescue Squad shall be called when necessary by the principal or his/her designee.
-The emergency phone numbers will be posted on all phones in the district. - 11.
-The District Administrator's office shall be notified as soon as possible in the case of injury on school property that requires major first aid. - 12.
-Prescription medication shall be given by school district personnel with written parental and physician permission.
-Prescription medication must be clearly labeled as to content, dosage, and frequency of administration, the student's name and the doctor's name.
-The nurse serving the school should be made aware of all drugs administered in the school setting.
-He/she should be responsible for medicine and drug management.
-He/she shall provide the teacher with information about the drug and its side effects.
-The nurse shall keep a log of students requiring medication management.
-Dosage shall be scheduled whenever possible so that medication need not be sent to school.
+The Mineral Point Rescue Squad shall be called when necessary by the principal or his/her designee by dialing 9-911. - 10.
+The district administrator's office shall be notified as soon as possible in the case of injury on school property that requires major first aid. - 11.
+Authorized school staff may administer: - non-prescription medication with written consent from a parent/guardian - prescription medication with written consent from a parent/guardian AND signed orders from a medical provider